Generally speaking, you can store any kind of files in a git repository.

 Not necessarily.
 But we recommend that you install the device properly in a suitable location.
 If you have a server closet with a wood panel, this would be a great location to install the device using the screws that we supplied.
 Using the screws makes it harder to take the device.
 If possible, you should also fix the cable to the power supply to make sure that it does not get removed easily.
 The environment should not be wet, have a high humidity, be very hot or very cold.
 You can for example also install the device right under your table, as this is usually a location with moderate climate.
 Because the device is rather small and does not generate any noise, it will not bother you when working.

-Yes and no. Our intent is to make the product easy to use and to minimize the need for support.
-We try to provide online documentation that covers as many topics as possible, so that there is no need for time costly one-on-one support.
-What we don’t want to do is babysit customers on how to use git in general; there is plenty of information out in the Internet for that and we don’t even consider ourselves as git gurus.
+Yes and no. We intend to make the product easy to use and to minimize the need for support.
+We try to provide online documentation that covers as many topics as possible so that there is no need for time costly one-on-one support.
+What we don’t want to do is babysit customers on how to use git in general; there is plenty of information out in the Internet for that, and we don’t even consider ourselves as git gurus.
 We do encourage customers to provide feedback for the device, suggest features that make it more useful.

 You can change the password for the admin login later.
 It is a good practice to change passwords from time to time.

 Changing the password for the encrypting of the file system is not possible later, so you have to be really careful about this one.
 Only a factory reset can reset that password, but you’ll lose all data that has not been backed up before.

 Changing the password for the backup encryption will have an impact only on new updates; older backups need to use the old passwords.